rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 returning.
 The `split_case` on `is_null(n->next->next)` is similar, but for unpacking the `Own_Forwards` predicate.
-Note that we have to go one more node forward to make sure that everything past `n->next` is still owned at the end of the function.
+Note that we have to go one more node forward to make sure that everything past `n->next` is still RW at the end of the function.

 Now let's look at the `remove` operation.
 Traditionally, a `remove` operation for a list returns the integer that was removed.
 However we